Skip to main content

 Foliage Description

-Green with reddish stems; basal rosette; edible
+Green with reddish stems; basal rosette habit; edible as cooking greens

 Growing Conditions